cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - When you are ready with the specification of the **Statefulset** save it under the filename `ads-db-statefulset.yaml` in folder `k8s-bulletinboard/ads` and call `kubectl apply -f ads-db-statefulset.yaml` to create the **Statefulset** `ads-db-statefulset`.

-- After successful creation of the **Statefulset** check, wether the **Pod** `ads-db-statefulset-0` got created properly  via `kubectl get pod ads-db-statefulset-0` or in more detail via `kubectl describe pod ads-db-statefulset-0` .
-Also check wether the Database is ready to be connected via `kubectl logs ads-db-statefulset-0`.
+- After successful creation of the **Statefulset** check, whether the **Pod** `ads-db-statefulset-0` got created properly  via `kubectl get pod ads-db-statefulset-0` or in more detail via `kubectl describe pod ads-db-statefulset-0` .
+Also check whether the Database is ready to be connected via `kubectl logs ads-db-statefulset-0`.
 There should be the line: `LOG:  database system is ready to accept connections` in the logs.

-## Optional- Step 6: Detailled Check wether Pod with Postgres DB is running properly
+## Optional- Step 6: Detailled Check whether Pod with Postgres DB is running properly

-Purpose: check wether the database is running and accepting connections.
+Purpose: check whether the database is running and accepting connections.
 Use the [**pgadmin tool**](https://www.pgadmin.org/) for that.

 Here are two different ways how you could test if the statefulset is configured correctly and the db intialized with the right user and password: